ProgrammingRainbow/Archlinux/virt-manager-archinstall/README.md

 ```
 Set global theme to Breeze Dark or Breeze Light.
 Then in colors set one of the corresponding catppuccin color schemes.
 ## Use these mount points if repairing an install from iso.
+You will need to change the `/dev/vda2` to the device you have btrfs installed to.
+Change `/dev/vda1` to your boot device.
 ```
 mount -o ssd,discard=async,noatime,compress=zstd:3,space_cache=v2,autodefrag,subvol=@ /dev/vda2 /mnt
 mount -o ssd,discard=async,noatime,compress=zstd:3,space_cache=v2,autodefrag,subvol=@home /dev/vda2 /mnt/home